 Frank Lloyd Wright’s “Riverview Terrace” was his only exclusive restaurant design.
 It was intended for travelers and locals alike, and to be the gateway to visiting Taliesin.
 We serve local and seasonal cuisine, some of which is grown right here on the Taliesin estate.

 The Riverview Terrace Cafe.
 The Cafe is currently being operated by the 9 participants of the Food Artisan Program at Taliesin.
 This is the pilot year of the Food Artisan program.
-This program has been designed by farm-to-table pioneer and founder of L’Etoile, Odessa Piper, and overseen by Chef Barbara Wright.
+This program has been designed by farm-to-table pioneer and founder of L’Etoile, Odessa Piper.

 Students prepare seasonally inspired meals with ingredients primarily from the Taliesin farm and surrounding Driftless region.
 Students will be introduced to key growers, producers, and chefs in the region.
 All kitchen skills, techniques, recipe development, food-preservation practices, and assigned readings will be taught through the lens of organic values, reflecting the basic human link between healthy soils, healthy food, and healthy communities.
 Upon completing the spring-to-autumn program, students will have advanced their skills and knowledge in order to pursue further training or employment in the farm-to-table Food Artisan sector.

 We currently offer counter service for the public and space for private events and group lunches.
 We are not accepting reservations at this time.

 For more information, please call (877) 588-7900